akeneo/pim-community-dev/STANDARD_FORMAT.md

 * store draft changes (EE)

-## Next version ?
+## Next version?

 ### Add more information in product format

-Currently, we have no information about the product values (attribute_type, etc).
-If we want information, we have to request the database which is quite consuming.
-We could add them, but we have to be careful as these data have not to be updated during a POST for instance.
+Currently, we have not enough information about the product values in the standard format.
+For instance, we don't know their attribute types.
+If we want this information, we have to request the database which can be quite consuming.
+We could add them, but we have to be careful as these data must not be updated during a POST for instance.

 ### Attribute format

-Currently, all options for an attribute are returned in the standard format.
-For instance, keys `date_min` & `date_max` are returned for a number attribute which is not relevant.
+Currently, all options of an attribute are returned in the standard format.
+For instance, keys `date_min` & `date_max` are returned for a number attribute even if it's not relevant.
 Specific options could be return in a key `parameters` for example.